Let Love In (Nick Cave and the Bad Seeds album): Cover versions

-"Do You Love Me" was covered by the band New Waver as "Do You Hate Me" in 1996.
-The song "Loverman" was covered by Metallica on Garage Inc. (1998) and Depeche Mode's Martin Gore on his solo album Counterfeit² (2003).
-The song "Red Right Hand" was covered by Arctic Monkeys as a B-side to their single "Crying Lightning" and as a bonus track on the Japanese version of their third album Humbug (2009); it was also covered by Giant Sand on their album "Cover Magazine".
-"Red Right Hand" was covered by PJ Harvey as the theme song for the English television show, Peaky Blinders.
+"Do You Love Me" was covered by the satirical musical project New Waver as "Do You Hate Me" in 1996.
+The song "Loverman" was covered by the heavy metal band Metallica on Garage Inc. (1998) and Depeche Mode's Martin Gore on his debut solo studio album Counterfeit² (2003).
+The song "Red Right Hand" was covered by Arctic Monkeys as a B-side to their single "Crying Lightning" and as a bonus track on the Japanese version of their third studio album Humbug (2009); it was also covered by Giant Sand on their studio album Cover Magazine (2002).
+"Red Right Hand" was covered by PJ Harvey for the British television series, Peaky Blinders.